Macchiin/woodeen_design_ims/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in this repository.
+For support, email nalomalas12@gmail.com or create an issue in this repository.

 ---

-**Made with ❤️ for the wooden design industry**
+**Made with ❤️ for the woodeen design industry**